 Place the wrapped ribs back on the smoker and close the lid.
 Smoke for 2 hours.

-Ribs that are cooked to perfection will begin to droop to the sides.
+To figure out if the ribs are done, grasp the rack in the middle with a pair of tongs.
+Ribs that are cooked to perfection will droop at the sides.
 You will also notice some cracking around the middle.

 If this doesn’t happen, then place the ribs back on the grill.
 Test the ribs every 10 minutes or so after this until they are done.